cfranken/ESE156/README.md

 ## Homework/Projects

-We will use a total of four hands-on problem sets, which require python coding in Jupyter.
+We will use weekly hands-on problem sets, which require python coding in Jupyter.
 Problem sets can be submitted as Jupyter notebook html export.

 ## Workflow